peternepp/hugo-shortcodes/README.md

 # hugo-shortcodes
-Single shortcodes for Hugo may come handy when building a website
+Single shortcodes for Hugo may come handy when building a website.

 ## icon.html